 No vaccine in the history of vaccines has more controversy associated with it than MMR (measles, mumps, and rubella).
-Everyday Einstein looks at the truth behind this controversial vaccine and its connection to autism.
+Ask Science looks at the truth behind this controversial vaccine and its connection to autism.

 Few things have had a greater impact on human health than the development of vaccinations.
 Sicknesses that our parents and grandparents used to fear are now almost completely unheard of.
 Despite these benefits, some people view vaccines with skepticism and even fear; and of all the vaccines, none is more mistrusted that the measles, mumps, and rubella, or MMR, vaccine which some people believe can cause autism.
 So is there any truth to this belief?
 Does the MMR vaccine really cause autism?